swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

-If there is an explicit `deinit`, then isolation is computed following usual rules for isolation of class instance members.
+If there is an explicit `deinit`, then isolation is computed following usual rules for isolation of class instance members as defined by [SE-0313](https://github.com/gottesmm/swift-evolution/blob/move-function-pitch-v1/proposals/0313-actor-isolation-control.md) and [SE-0316](https://github.com/apple/swift-evolution/blob/main/proposals/0316-global-actors.md).
 It takes into account isolation attributes on the `deinit` itself, isolation of the `deinit` in the superclass, and isolation attributes on the containing class.
 If deinit belongs to an actor or GAIT, but isolation of the `deinit` is undesired, it can be suppressed using `nonisolated` attribute:

 ```swift
 @MainActor